udayk2977/blog_platform/README.md

 - Blog creation, editing, and deletion by authenticated users.
 - Adding and listing comments on blogs.
 - RESTful API design with JWT-based authentication.
-- Scalable deployment using Vercel and Railway.
+- Scalable deployment using Vercel and Railway platforms.

 ---